Champs Pub-to-Pub Mile Saturday 5th April 2025

 Racing

-- The race course will be a mile run from the Plough in Fen Ditton to the Winter League finish line before the Green Dragon bridge.
+• The race course will be approximately a mile run from the Plough in Fen Ditton to the Winter League finish line before the Green Dragon bridge.

-- Crews must row downstream and spin at Bites Bait lock before returning to the pre-start position.
+• Crews must row downstream and spin at Baits Bite lock before returning to the pre-start position.

 Prizes

 Prizes will be given for Senior categories with 3 or more entries or Junior categories with 2 or more entries.
-Prize giving for winning crews take place at 4pm at the Clare College Boathouse.
+Prize giving for winning crews take place at 14:30 at the City of Cambridge boathouse.

 Safety